 Seventy percent of what we consume domestically is produced within Canada, but over 50% of what we produce is exported.
 Canada is the 5th largest food exporter in the world, but also the 6th largest food importer (AAFC, 2013).
 Our positive balance of food trade situation is largely a product of cereal, oilseed and live animal exports.
 Over 50% of domestic beef production, 70% of our pork, 65% of soybeans, 75% of wheat, 90% of canola, 95% of pulses and 40% of processed food products are exported (House of Commons Standing Committee on Agriculture and Agrifood, 2017).
 However, at the same time we have a net processed food balance of trade deficit (AAFC, 2016)

 Similarly, in 2014, 52% of Canadian fruit and vegetable production was exported even though we are significant net importers of horticultural products, beverages, certain fish products, and processed goods.
+The Lake Superior fishery primarily exports to the US rather than supply domestic populations (Lowitt, 2021).
 In general the rate of growth in imports exceeds the rate of growth in exports.
 Ontario is a net food importer, importing annually about $10 billion more than it exports, with roughly half of that products that we grow, store and process within the province (ERL et al., 2014).

 Canada has a long history of agricultural exports, first part of its colonial obligations prior to Confederation.
 Significant emphasis was placed on grain and livestock production, to some extent at the expense of horticultural production.
 Until just after World War II, Canada was self-sufficient in basic fruits (plums, peaches, apricots, strawberries, pears), but by 1980, 28-57% of these five fruits were imported (Warnock, 1984).
 By 1987, Canada was only 71% self-sufficient in fresh vegetables, and 45% in all fruits and berries (Statistics Canada, 1988).
 These national figures, however, hide regional differences.
 For example, Saskatchewan was estimated to be supplying only 10 -15% of its vegetable requirements (Canadian Organic Producers' Marketing Cooperative, 1984; Waterer, 1993).
 Some of the deficit in horticultural products is due to the seasonality of the Canadian growing season, but a significant percentage of the crops that comprise this deficit could be produced and stored here if it were a priority of domestic agricultural policy (Warnock, 1984; Kneen, 1992).